-In order to eliminate the possibility that residual vision is mediated by spared striate cortex, we have conducted a series of studies on hemispherectomy subjects who had undergone complete removal or deafferentation of a whole cerebral hemisphere.
-The term 'hemispherectomy' describes a neurosurgical technique in which all or large amounts of cortical tissue, including the motor and sensory strip of one hemisphere, are removed or disconnected from the rest of the brain (see Fig. 2 for examples of the technique).
-In these subjects, striate cortex has been entirely ablated or deafferented such that explanations for blindsight based on spared striate cortex and lateral geniculate (LGB) or collicular projection to ipsilesional extrastriate cortex are inapplicable.

-There are different surgical approaches to hemispherectomy which may involve either complete removal of the cortex of one hemisphere or, alternatively, partial removal and disconnection of the residual cortex from the rest of the brain; see also De Almeida & Marino Jr.,

-2005; De Almeida et al., 2006; Fountas et al., 2006).
+of studies on hemispherectomy patients who had undergone complete removal or deafferentation of a whole cerebral hemisphere.
+The term "hemispherectomy" describes a neurosurgical technique in which all or large amounts of cortical tissue, including the motor and sensory strip of one hemisphere, are removed or disconnected from the rest of the brain (see Fig. 2 for examples of the technique).
+In these patients, the striate cortex has been entirely ablated or deafferented such that explanations for blindsight based on spared striate cortex and lateral geniculate or collicular projection to the ipsilesional extrastriate cortex are inapplicable.
+There are different surgical approaches to hemispherectomy, which may involve either complete removal of the cortex of one hemisphere or, alternatively, partial removal and disconnection of the residual cortex from the rest of the brain (see also De Almeida and Marino 2005; De Almeida and others 2006; Fountas and others 2006).
 This radical surgical technique is considered in patients with severe intractable seizure disorders originating from one side of the brain.
-These intractable seizures arise from diffuse lesions in a single hemisphere and have different etiologies (e.g. Rasmussen's encephalitis, Sturge-Weber syndrome, Lennox-Gastaux syndrome, porencephalic cyst, etc.).
+These intractable seizures arise from diffuse lesions in a single hemisphere and have different etiologies (e.g., Rasmussen's encephalitis, Sturge-Weber syndrome, Lennox-Gastaux syndrome, porencephalic cyst, etc.).